-Further information can be found in The Foundation for Incident Command.
+Further information can be found in The Foundation for Incident Command

-Fire and rescue services must provide effective training and development programmes to ensure incident commanders are able to develop and practise the skill of situational awareness.
+Provide effective training and development programmes to ensure incident commanders are able to develop and practice the skill of situational awareness.
 Assessment processes and exercises should assess the effectiveness of an individual's ability to gain situational awareness and provide constructive feedback to allow learning.